Planar graphs have two-coloring number at most 8: Basic properties of a minimal counterexample

+We next prove claim (iv).
 Suppose that $G$ has a non-outer face $f$ of length other than three.
-If $f$ has length $2$ and not all its edges are incident with the outer face, then removing one of its edges results in a target smaller than $(G,K,C)$ whose valid ordering is also valid for $(G,K,C)$, which is a contradiction.
-If $f$ has length two and all its edges are incident with the outer face, then $V(G)=K$ and $(G,K,C)$ has a valid ordering, which is a contradiction.
+If $f$ has length $2$ and not all its edges belong to the boundary of the outer face, then removing one of its edges results in a target smaller than $(G,K,C)$ whose valid ordering is also valid for $(G,K,C)$, which is a contradiction.
+If $f$ has length two and all its edges belong to the boundary of the outer face, then $V(G)=K$ and $(G,K,C)$ has a valid ordering, which is a contradiction.
 Hence, $f$ has length at least $4$.
 Let $f=v_1v_2v_3v_4\ldots$, with the labels chosen so that $v_2\in C$ if any vertex of $C$ is incident with $f$.
 Since $C$ is an independent set, it follows that $v_1,v_3\not\in C$.
 If $v_1\neq v_3$, then $(G+v_1v_3,K,C)$ is a target smaller than $(G,K,C)$ (with more triangular faces) and its valid ordering is also valid for $(G,K,C)$, which is a contradiction.
 Hence, $v_1=v_3$.

 If $v_2\in C$ and $v_2$ has degree at least two, then removing one of at least two edges between $v_2$ and $v_1=v_3$ results in a target smaller than $(G,K,C)$ whose valid ordering is also valid for $(G,K,C)$.
 If $v_2\in C$ and $v_2$ has degree exactly one, then $(G-v_2,K,C\setminus \{v_2\})$ is a target smaller than $(G,K,C)$ whose valid ordering is also valid for $(G,K,C)$.
 In both cases, we obtain a contradiction, and thus $v_2\not\in C$.